scikit-learn/enhancement_proposals/slep011/proposal.rst

 Abstract
 ========

-This SLEP aims at fixing the issues related to how scikit-learn handles randomness of estimators and CV splitters.
+This SLEP aims at fixing various issues related to how scikit-learn handles randomness in estimators and Cross-Validation (CV) splitters.
+These issues include hard-to-find bugs, surprising results, and potentially misuses and misunderstanding from users.
+They are described in more details in a dedicated section below.

+This SLEP is *not* about:

+- what the default value of `random_state` should be
+- whether we should allow RandomState instances and None to be passed.

+TODO: update this
 The proposed solution is to make estimators and splitter stateless, by storing the state of the `random_state` parameter that is passed in `__init__`.

-More than anything, this SLEP's goal is to *inform* the discussions related to randomness handling: if we end up going with the status quo (i.e. keep estimators and splitters stateful), then at least we are all aware of the price we're paying.
+..
+More than anything, this SLEP's goal is to *inform* the discussions related
+.. to randomness handling: if we end up going with the status quo (i.e. keep
+.. estimators and splitters stateful), then at least we are all aware of the
+.. price we're paying.

 Background: How we currently handle randomness
 ==============================================

 `random_state` parameters are used commonly in estimators, and in CV splitters.
 They can be either int, RandomState instances, or None.
-The parameter is stored as an attribute in init and never changes, as per our convention.
+The parameter is stored as an attribute in `__init__` and never changes, as per our convention.

 `fit` and `split` methods typically look like this::